Rooted and Rising Silent Meditation Retreat:

 -

-Yes, there will be the option of giving dana.
+Yes, there will be the option (not mandatory) of giving dana.
 We will include the details of how to do this in the post-retreat email you’ll receive soon after the end of the retreat.

 -